 My Spicy Corn Salad Recipe

-Spicy Corn Salad with Buttermilk Cotija Salad
+Spicy Corn Salad with Buttermilk Cotija Dressing

 - Peel the corn and remove some of the silk from the ears of corn.
 Preheat grill to medium-high heat and clean the grill.